Cat at Play is a masterpiece by Henriëtte Ronner-Knip who deserves to have her legacy revised and her fame revived. Art does not need to be radical...

-James W Singer 24 October 2021
+James W Singer 12 September 2022

-A true gem of virtuosity, Psyche Revived by Cupid’s Kiss is a marble scupture made between 1787 and 1793 by Antonio Canova.
+A true gem of virtuosity, Psyche Revived by Cupid’s Kiss is a marble sculpture made between 1787 and 1793 by Antonio Canova.
 The sculptor portrayed the loving embrace of two major characters from Greek mythology: Love, or Cupid in Latin, and the soul, Psyche.

-The marriage of these two positions allows the sculptor to create a stable pyramid shape for his block of marble, with the legs of the figures as the base and the tip of the wing forming the top of the structure.
-Antonio Canova succeeds in combining a solid composition and a dynamism that gives visual strength to the work.
+The marriage of these two positions allowed the sculptor to create a stable pyramid shape for his block of marble, with the legs of the figures as the base and the tip of the wing forming the top of the structure.
+Antonio Canova succeeded in combining a solid composition and a dynamism that gives visual strength to the work.
 The piece has a natural movement to it, from Cupid’s right foot to the embrace of his arms that lift Psyche, and finally to the vertical extension of his wings.

 These techniques show that Canova was, quite simply, magistral.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!